 A BIM collaboration platform offers the building professional all the necessary working tools in order to operate correctly with the BIM methodology.
-The features that a platform should have are illustrated below.

 Hence the need for a BIM collaborative platform based on open systems.